 - 7.3.3.1 Over-voltage relay (IEEE Device 59) shall operate to trip the DER per the requirements of IEEE 1547-2018. - 7.3.3.2 Under-voltage relay (IEEE Device 27) shall operate to trip the DER per the requirements of IEEE 1547-2018. - 7.3.3.3 Over-frequency relay (IEEE Device 81O) shall operate to trip the DER off-line per the requirements of IEEE 1547-2018. - 7.3.3.4 Under-frequency relay (IEEE Device 81U) shall operate to trip the DER off-line per the requirements of IEEE 1547-2018. - 7.3.3.5 The Area EPS will provide the reference frequency of 60 Hz.
 The DER control system must match this reference frequency.
 The DER protective relaying shall maintain the frequency of the output. - 7.3.3.6 Reverse power relays (IEEE Device 32) (power flowing from the DER to the Area EPS) shall operate to trip the DER off-line for power flow back onto the system with a maximum time delay of 2.0 seconds. - 7.3.3.7 Lockout relay (IEEE Device 86) requires a manual reset of the lockout before the device can be reclosed.
-Lockout relays shall automatically block the closing of breakers or transfer switches on to a de-energized Area EPS. - 7.3.3.8 Direct Transfer Trip All DER shall disconnect from Otter Tail when the Local EPS is disconnected from its source to avoid unintentional islanding.
-DER that remain in parallel with Otter Tail may require a transfer trip system to sense the loss of the Area EPS source.
+Lockout relays shall automatically block the closing of breakers or transfer switches on to a de-energized Area EPS. - 7.3.3.8 Direct Transfer Trip All DER shall disconnect from Otter Tail Power when the Local EPS is disconnected from its source to avoid unintentional islanding.
+Any DER that presents risk of unintentional islanding may require a direct transfer trip system to sense the loss of the Area EPS source.
 The size and type of the DER along with the voltage class, capacity, existing system conditions, and/or minimum demand on the feeder will determine the need for transfer trip installation.
-The System Impact Study will identify any specific requirements outside those outlined in Section 7.4.
+The System Impact Study will identify any specific requirements outside those outlined below in Section 7.4. - 7.3.3.9 If the Area EPS is capable of sectionalizing, then more than one transfer trip system may be required.
+The System Impact Study will identify the need for a transfer trip system. - 7.3.3.10 Parallel limit timing relay (IEEE Device 62PL) shall be set at a maximum of 120 seconds for Soft Loading Limited Parallel installations and no longer then 500ms for Closed Transition installations.
+Power for the 62 PL relay must be independent of the transfer switch control power.